-Coverage senders can use programmed buttons on their phones to turn voice mail coverage on or off, coverage of inside calls on or off, or all Individual Coverage on or off.
+Coverage senders can use programmed buttons to toggle the following off and on: voice mail coverage, coverage of inside calls, or all Individual Coverage.

 Beginning in Release 4.1 the system manager can coordinate voice mail coverage and Night Service.
 When an operator turns on Night Service for a Night Service group, Night Service with Coverage Control automatically deactivates the programmed Coverage VMS Off buttons at members' extensions.
 When the operator turns Night Service Off, the Coverage VMS Off buttons are activated, and the voice messaging system stops taking messages.
 The user at an extension can manually override this system setting by pressing the button on his or her telephone.
-When Night Service status changes, the button is again set centrally; the most recent action, whether a change in Night Service status or a user pressing the button, determines the button's setting.
+When Night Service status changes, the button is again set centrally: the most recent action, whether a change in Night Service status or a user pressing the button, determines the button's setting.
 For example, a person might leave work early and forget to press his or her lit Coverage VMS Off button.
 When Night Service goes on, his or her extension is covered by voice mail.
 If the button at an extension is already set properly when there is a change in Night Service status, the setting remains.
-(For more information about Night Service, see "Night Service with Outward Restriction" on page 4-44 and "Night Service Groups" on page 4-50.)
+(For more information about Night Service, see "Night Service with Outward Restriction" on page 4-47 and "Night Service Groups" on page 4-55.)